KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 *   Watermark image size.
 Define the size (in percentage for the responsive look) of the image used for the watermark.
 *   Watermark position.
 Choose the positioning of the watermark from the available 9 options.

 4.7 CSS.
-You can add custom CSS in the box below to apply custom changes to the slider.
+You can add custom CSS in the box below to apply custom changes to the css3 slider.
 The changes will override the original styles coming as default with the slider.

+Note that you should consider the fact that this is only applicable for content slideshow and jquery slideshow, custom video slider options such as youtube slider and vimeo slider cannot be used for this, since it is a video slider integration, we do not copy any content from external sources.
+Free video slider and free video slideshow options are also not included.
+Those come with pro version only.

 Step 5: Publishing the created Slider.
 To insert the Slider into a Page or a Post: